diarmidmackenzie/sdt-condensed/CET part 2.md

 #### Orientations Towards Autonomy Support vs Control

 In a pair of 1981 studies, the motivational orientations of teachers were assessed before they had met their class for the forthcoming academic year.
-The assessment took the form of a set of questions about hypothetical classroom situations, and how they might respond to them, where both controlling and autonomy-supportive options were offered to choose from.
+The assessment took the form of a set of questions about hypothetical classroom situations, and how they might respond to them, where both controlling and autonomy-supportive options were available to choose from.

 The teachers' students were then assessed, in their first week, then 2 months into the school year, and again at 8 months.